 All of our semester abroad programs are exchange based.
 That means you stay registered at Dominican and get to keep all of your financial aid and scholarships!

 It shouldn’t cost you much more to study abroad, and the units you earn will count toward graduation.
 Most students take courses that apply to their major, but some students opt to learn a new language or pick up a minor while abroad.
-Our most popular way to study abroad is through International Student Exchange Programs (ISEP) which has locations in 50 different countries

-Our other exchange partners are:
+Our direct exchange partners are:

 - DEREE American University of Greece, Athens, Greece